|

 each month in Room "B" at the Garland County Library at 1427

 Malvern Avenue in Hot Springs, AR.
-All meetings
+Most meetings

 occasionally held and are noticed by e-mail to members only.